colinsongf/Database/Modeling/processor/readme.md

 Also very important:
 - helpers/processor.py: Contains DataProcessor objects, including
 BoxscoreDataProcessor and ShotsDataProcessor.
 These Processor objects handle all processing tasks.
+Also contains ObjectProcessor objects.
+DataProcessor objects determine how to process the data and ObjectProcessor objects execute the actual high-level processing actions.

-JobHandler will create separate instances of each Processor objects for each job, with different attributes depending on the parameters corresponding to each job.
+JobHandler will create separate instances of DataProcessor objects for each job, with different attributes depending on the parameters corresponding to each job.

-Modify this file if you want to change the way data is processed
+Modify this file if you want to change anything about the way data is processed

 Other stuff:
 - helpers/calculators.py: Helper functions used to do stuff like calculate